 Different studies argue that the impact and the appropriation of international emancipatory movements, such as Decolonize This Place, are overlooked and under-researched topics in Eastern Europe.
-Our project asserts that in the field of memory studies dedicated to the space of the Republic of Moldova even less attention was given to the decolonizing memory from the legacy of Soviet influence and domination.
-Our project proposes to look, using a collaborative approach, to cultural forms and expressions through which this movement manifested and acted and to its impact in shaping the public discourse of memory.
-Acknowledging the connections between Romania and Republic of Moldova in terms of the common cultural and literary scene created for and by Moldovan-born writers and artists, we ask how the Soviet legacy was and is dealt with in this space through literary, aesthetic and artistic forms.
+Our project asserts that in the field of memory studies dedicated to the space of the Republic of Moldova, even less attention was given to the decolonizing memory from the legacy of Soviet influence and domination.
+Our project proposes to look, using a collaborative approach, at cultural forms and expressions through which this movement manifested and acted and to its impact in shaping the public discourse of memory.
+Acknowledging the connections between Romania and the Republic of Moldova in terms of the common cultural and literary scene created for and by Moldovan-born writers and artists, we ask how the Soviet legacy was and is dealt with in this space through literary, aesthetic and artistic forms.
 The decolonisation includes both the issue of remembering and remediating the past by using cultural forms and that of the mechanisms used to articulate the position assumed towards the Soviet legacy.
 Thirdly, it refers to their impact in terms of shaping the public memory discourse.
 Therefore, our aim is to study, develop and implement common research practices following these three levels.

 Simona Mitroiu, PI, Institute of Interdisciplinary Research, Alexandru Ioan Cuza University of Iași, Romania